awslabs/ec2-spot-workshops/content/rendering-with-batch/aws-fis/fis-monitor.md

 ```

-#### Example output from the verification script:
+### Example output from the verification script:

-In the example below, you can see that AWS Batch job 35 had 2 attempts, the first attempt was the result of the EC2 instance being terminated from the Spot interruption.
-The second attempt exited normally, allowing the job to complete gracefully.
+In the example below, you can see that AWS Batch job 35 had 2 attempts, the first attempt failed to complete as a result of the Spot interruption leading to the EC2 instance being terminated.
+The second attempt exited normally, allowing the job to succeed.

 ```
 Checking Job: 31 of 199...